IssueCraft/IssueCraft/README.md

 ## Overview

-IssueCraft is an issue tracker that's meant to be production ready, yet simple to use and extend.
+IssueCraft will be an issue tracker that's meant to be production ready, yet simple to use and extend.

 ## Features